 Mount Desert Island

-Mount Desert Island (pronounced “dessert” with a French accent!) is 108 square miles and is the third largest on the eastern seaboard, outranked by Long Island and Martha’s Vineyard.
+Mount Desert Island (pronounced “dessert” with a French accent!) is 109 square miles and is the second largest on the eastern seaboard, outranked only by Long Island (Martha’s Vineyard takes third).
 It was discovered in 1604 by a French explorer named Samuel de Champlain.
-He named the island “Isles des Monts Deserts” which translates to “wilderness peaks” for the bare mountain tops on the island.
-Odd as it may seem, Champlain, who held the island as a royal grant, went on to found Detroit.
-Cadillac Mountain was then named for the island’s tallest 1,532 foot peak.
-Browse our PHOTO GALLERY for more photographs taken on the island.
+He named the island “Isles des Monts Deserts” which translates to “island of bare wilderness peaks” for the smooth granite mountain tops on the island.
+He then named the island’s tallest 1,532 foot peak Cadillac Mountain.

 There are miles and miles of carriage roads built by Rockefeller for hiking, biking, walking, or enjoying the romance of a horse drawn carriage ride, over one hundred miles of hiking trails of all levels of difficulty and the “Park Loop Road” which is the only peak on the island that is accessible by auto, circling the island’s summit, Cadillac Mountain (a popular sunrise and sunset spot).
 It is a spectacular location where your eyes can absorb the mountains and the ocean in one sweeping glance.
 Along the Park Loop Road, don't miss Sand Beach, Thunder Hole, Otter Cliff, The Ocean Path and the Jordan Pond House.
 There's a convenient free shuttle bus, the Island Explorer, that runs on a regular schedule around the entire island.
 It's a very convenient way to see busy Bar Harbor without worrying about where to park.